Multicollinearity

 Conclusion

-Understanding and addressing multicollinearity is vital for retail traders looking to enhance their trading models and improve their decision-making.
-By identifying correlated variables and employing techniques to manage them, you can create more reliable and interpretable models.
+Understanding multicollinearity is essential for traders aiming to improve their models and decision-making processes.
+By identifying and managing correlated variables, you can build more reliable models.